allenai/tango/README.md

 pip install -e .[all]
 ```

-To install with a specific integration, such as `torch` for example, run
+To install with only a specific integration, such as `torch` for example, run

 ```bash
 pip install -e .[torch]